High school (grades 9-12) · Buda, TX

 What is the racial and ethnic makeup of Jack C Hays H S?

-The largest demographic group at Jack C Hays H S is Hispanic or Latino at 60.8%.
-The school serves a diverse student body in BUDA, TX.
+The largest demographic group at Jack C Hays H S is Hispanic or Latino at 60.8% of enrollment, in Buda, TX.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 54.3/100.

 What is the Resource Investment Index for Jack C Hays H S?

-Jack C Hays H S has a Resource Investment Index of 51/100 (C-) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Jack C Hays H S has a Resource Investment Index of 49/100 (higher reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page